dotnet/docs/docs/csharp/how-to/compare-strings.md

 ## Default ordinal comparisons

-The most common methos that test for equality, <xref:System.String.Equals%2A?displayProperty=nameWithType> and <xref:System.String.op_Equality%2A?displayProperty=nameWithType>, use a case-sensitive ordinal comparison.
+The most common methods that test for equality, <xref:System.String.Equals%2A?displayProperty=nameWithType> and <xref:System.String.op_Equality%2A?displayProperty=nameWithType>, use a case-sensitive ordinal comparison.
 The results are shown in the following example.

 [!code-csharp-interactive[Comparing strings using an ordinal comparison](../../../samples/snippets/csharp/how-to/strings/CompareStrings.cs#1)]